Allegheny Intermediate Unit: Career and technology centers served

-The Role of Intermediate Units
+The role of intermediate units

 Pennsylvania’s intermediate units were created in 1971 in an effort to help school districts operate more efficiently and meet the specialized needs of their students.
 Since then, these education agencies have evolved into an important resource on which school districts rely.

 School districts and intermediate units are separate legal entities.
 Intermediate units have no legal jurisdiction over school districts and do not control school districts.
 On the contrary, intermediate units exist to serve school districts and provide leadership which will improve local operations.
 Although intermediate units are an extension of the Pennsylvania Department of Education, they differ greatly from local school districts in several ways.